speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/go/README.md

 ### replies

-* `DriveRepliesCreate` - Creates a new reply to a comment.
+* `DriveRepliesCreate` - Creates a reply to a comment.
 * `DriveRepliesDelete` - Deletes a reply.
 * `DriveRepliesGet` - Gets a reply by ID.
 * `DriveRepliesList` - Lists a comment's replies.